goutamthakur/gitlearning/README.md

 # randomStuff
-### This repository contain some random stuff like c programs, git commands and linux commmands  which I learned on online.
+### This repository contains some random stuff like c programs, python programs, git commands and linux commmands which I learned on online.